-To more effectively separate these non-Gaussian noise from signal, and to have a target detector that is invariant to atmospheric effects, dictionaries of target and background have been developed (denoted as $\mathbf{A}_t$ and $\mathbf{A}_b$ in this paper) and the test signal is then modeled as a sparse linear combination of the prototype signals taken from the dictionaries \cite{chen11, Chen11b, Zhang15}.
-This sparse representation approach can alleviate the spectral variability caused by atmospheric effects, and can also better deal with a greater range of noise phenomena.
-Our work falls under this broad family of dictionary-based approach. \\ Although these dictionary-based-methods can in principle address all the aforementioned limitations, the main drawback is that they usually lack a sufficiently universal dictionary, especially for the background $\mathbf{A}_b$; some form of in-scene adaptation would be desirable.
-Chen {\it et al.} \cite{chen11, Chen11b} have demonstrated in their sparse representation approach, that using an adaptive scheme (a local method) to construct $\mathbf{A}_b$ usually yields better target detection results than with a global dictionary generally constructed from some background materials (e.g. trees, grass, road, buildings, vegetation, etc.).
+To more effectively separate these non-Gaussian noise from signal and to have a target detector that is invariant to atmospheric effects, dictionaries of target and background have been developed (denoted as $\mathbf{A}_t$ and $\mathbf{A}_b$ in this paper), and the test signal is then modeled as a sparse linear combination of the prototype signals taken from the dictionaries \cite{chen11, Chen11b, Zhang15}.
+This sparse representation approach can alleviate the spectral variability caused by atmospheric effects and can also better deal with a greater range of noise phenomena.
+This paper falls under this broad family of dictionary-based approach. \\ Although these dictionary-based-methods can, in principle, address all the aforementioned limitations, the main drawback is that they usually lack a sufficiently universal dictionary, especially for the background $\mathbf{A}_b$; some form of in-scene adaptation would be desirable.
+Chen {\it et al.} \cite{chen11, Chen11b} have demonstrated in their sparse representation approach that using an adaptive scheme (a local method) to construct $\mathbf{A}_b$ usually yields better target detection results than with a global dictionary generally constructed from some background materials (e.g. trees, grass, road, buildings, and vegetation).
 This is to be expected since the subspace spanned by the background dictionary $\mathbf{A}_b$ becomes adaptive to the local statistics.
-Zhang {\it et al.} \cite{Zhang15} were based on the same adaptive scheme in their sparse representation based binary hypothesis (SRBBH) approach.
+Zhang {\it et al.} \cite{Zhang15} have used the same adaptive scheme in their sparse representation-based binary hypothesis (SRBBH) approach.